apollographql/router/NEXT_CHANGELOG.md

 ## 🐛 Fixes

+### Compute default port in span information ([1160](https://github.com/apollographql/router/issues/1160))
+  Compute default port in span information for `net.peer.port` regarding the scheme of the request URI.

 ### Content-Type is application/json ([1154](https://github.com/apollographql/router/issues/1154))
   The router was not setting a content-type on results.
 This fix ensures that a content-type of application/json is added when returning a graphql response.